C1rb/GuessTheNumber/README.md

 The main mechanic of the game is to guess the number that randomly generated from the program.

 Version 1.0
--Basic Game
+- Basic Game
--Basic text interface
+- Basic text interface

 Version 1.1
 - Added scoring system